taking a nap outside a gurudwara in Delhi

 The author standing with her dog in a doggie pouch in the flower market

-February, March, September and October are the best months to visit Delhi, especially for a first time visitor.
+The months of February, March, October and November are the best time to visit Delhi, especially for a first time visitor.
 Temperatures are pleasant and the pollution levels are relatively good in these months.

 December and January are cool and foggy, with increased levels of pollution due to several factors, the stubble burning of fields in the Punjab region being one of them.
 Most places do not have central heating, just electric or oil heaters and it can get chilly indoors as temperatures go down to the single digits.
 Read my guide to visiting Delhi in winter if you’re planning to come at that time.